-The overriding aim of our Gifted and Talented provision is to ensure that each student in our care is stretched, challenged and supported to achieve his/her potential and that they enjoy their learning.
-This is achieved in a number of ways.
+The overriding aim of Gifted and Talented provision at Burford School is to ensure that each student in our care is stretched, challenged and supported to achieve his/her potential and that they enjoy their learning.
+This is achieved in a number of ways, as detailed below.

 Each student identified as overall Gifted and Talented has a G&T Pupil Profile.
 This is a confidential document which contains a range of information, from CAT scores and Mensa test results to each child’s strengths, interests, preferred style of learning and personal ambitions.
 Parents are invited to contribute to the Pupil Profile by completing a Parent Questionnaire and receive a copy when it is complete.
-The Pupil Profile is reviewed at least once a year in Term 1 and is also updated whenever there is any kind of intervention.
-These documents are confidential and teachers are expected to use them in their planning to improve each child’s learning experience.
+The Pupil Profile is reviewed once a year.
+These documents are confidential and teachers are expected to use them in their planning so as to improve each child’s learning experience.

-At each Review point, the progress of all students in Years 8-11 identified as overall Gifted and Talented is monitored by the G&T Co-ordinator, who meets with students to discuss their progress and to agree interventions as appropriate.
-Students who are on the G&T register meet with the G&T Co-ordinator on a weekly basis in year groups from Term 2.
+At each Review point, the progress of all students in Years 7-11 identified as overall Gifted and Talented is monitored by the G&T Co-ordinator, who then meets with students to discuss their progress and to agree interventions as appropriate..

 There are a range of events, trips and clubs available to Gifted and Talented students, as detailed below:

-- TED-Ed Club: a weekly after school club.
-TED is an American organisation whose goal is to “spread great ideas to a global audience through a variety of different media”.
+- TED-Ed Club: TED is an American organisation whose goal is to “spread great ideas to a global audience through a variety of different media”.
 You may have heard of TEDTalks; these are twenty minute talks given by experts in their field on a vast range of topics.
 TED-Ed is the educational arm of TED and this club is part of network of school-based clubs in 42 countries across the world.
-The club is a place for pupils to meet like-minded people, learn research, presentation and animation skills by developing a ‘big idea’ to be presented in the form of a short TED-style talk.
+The club is a place for pupils to meet like-minded people, learn research, presentation and animation skills by developing a ‘big idea’ which will be presented in the form of a short TED-style talk.
 Each week, pupils work on their ‘big idea’ and how to present it to a formal audience.
-These TED-style talks are presented at an evening event to parents in Term 5.
+These TED-style talks will be presented at an evening occasion to parents in Term 5.
 The club is open to pupils in Years 7-11 and is supported by Year 12 Senior Leaders.